 Today’s diverse families form the foundation of strong Wisconsin Communities.
-Family Living Programs provides statewide leadership to promote education, resources, and partnerships that create an environment where families and their communities can thrive.
+Extension provides statewide leadership to promote education, resources, and partnerships that create an environment where families and their communities can thrive.

 Parenting & Family Resources

 The ACE Study confirms, with scientific evidence, that adversity during development increases the risk of physical, mental, and behavioral problems later in life.
 The ACE Study and other research using the Study’s framework have taught us that ACEs are common and are the leading cause of health and social problems in our nation – the most powerful determinant of the public’s health.